ashvant-sunish/auction-to-action/auction-to-action/src/Documentation.md

 ## 29/08/2025 - Friday - 12:55 AM [ Update 0.0.8 ]

     Implemented User Dashboard and Bidding Pages
     This update introduces the complete user-facing dashboard, providing a comprehensive interface for participants to track auction progress, view available materials, and monitor live bidding activity.

     ### Created Core Dashboard Layout (UserDashboard.jsx)

     - Built the main dashboard page with a persistent sidebar and a dynamic top navbar.
     - The layout is fixed to the viewport height, with internal scrolling for content-heavy components to prevent a main page scrollbar and improve user experience.
     - The main content area features a three-column grid of stat cards for "Credit," "Debit," and "Property Amount," along with a two-column grid for detailed information tables.

     ### Built Reusable Dashboard Components (Sidebar.jsx, Navbar.jsx)

     - Sidebar: A persistent navigation component that includes links to the main "Dashboard," "My Bidding History," and "Team Bid History" pages.
     - Navbar: A dynamic header that displays the current page title based on the URL.
 It also includes a profile icon with a hover tooltip.

     ### Developed Bidding Information Components

     - Available Materials Table: An aggregated summary of all materials acquired from bids, displaying the total items and amount for each material type.
     - Live Bidding Card: A real-time information panel showing the current bid number, the item up for auction, and a list of recent bids.

     ### Created Dedicated Bidding History Pages

     - My Bids Page (MyBids.jsx): A new page that displays a detailed table of the current user's personal bidding history, including the bid number, items, and the amount bid.
     - Team Bids Page (TeamBids.jsx): A new page showing a complete history of all bids made by the user's team, indicating which team member placed each bid.

     ### Updated Application Routing (App.jsx)

     - Added new routes to App.jsx to handle navigation to the `/userdashboard`, `/my-bids`, and `/team-bids` pages, ensuring seamless integration into the application flow.

     ---

+## 01/09/2025 - Monday - 5:25 PM [ Update 0.0.9]

+  - Implemented Admin Dashboard
+      -- Pages Including:
+            - Bid History
+            - Team Management
+            - Admin Management

+      *Pending : Main Dashboard Page / Default Page

+  - Frontend Backend Integration

+      -- Basic Integration between user dashboard and server is almost done code added but still pending